otherBoy/otherBoy.github.io/_posts/2017-10-20-Install-Neo4j-on-Ubuntu.markdown

 ---

 #### 1. Install Java
-Elasticsearch is built using Lucene Core which is a Java-based indexing and search technology.
-In order to run Elasticseach, we have to install Java first.<br>
+Neo4j is a graph database management system which is implemented in **Java** and accessible from software written in other languages using the **Cypher Query Language** through a transactional HTTP endpoint, or through the binary 'bolt' protocol.
+In order to run Neo4j, we have to **install Java first**.<br>

 Add repository for JDK